 Did you know the North Cascades was so named after its numerous cascading waterfalls, including Rainbow Falls, pictured here, located within the Lake Chelan National Recreation Area portion of the North Cascades National Park Complex?
 This two-tiered waterfall is a total of 390 feet tall and is one of those must-sees whenever one visits the small community of Stehekin, located about 5 miles, give or take, from the waterfall.

 You can learn more North Cascades trivia, and also test your North Cascades knowledge with the latest quiz and trivia piece I penned for the National Parks Traveler.

-To read the story published in the National Parks Traveler, click on the image above.
+To take the quiz and learn more about the North Cascades National Park Complex, just click on the image above.

 To read the article, click on the image above.

-To read the story, click on either of the images above.
+To read the article, click on either image above.

 To take the quiz and read the trivia, click on the image above.

 As for the image above, I captured it one lovely summer morning during my 1-1/2 day stopover in the park while making my Big Move from Texas to Washington state.
 Summers are hideous in terms of crowds here, but if you get up early enough, you can stake out a spot with ease for lovely sunrise shots like the one here, along the banks of the Snake River at Oxbow Bend.

 After a presidential election, what better photo to post than the symbol of American democracy, the bald eagle.
 As I post this image, I am listening to National Parks Traveler podcast episode #91, about bald eagles in Chesapeake Bay and how populations in the national parks around the Bay have a bit of a better chance of survival.
 It’s a good podcast, if you feel like listening.
 It’s about 41 minutes long, and you can download it to listen to later.

 To listen to the podcast, click on the image above.